wso2/open-healthcare-docs/en/docs/install-and-setup/deploy-docker.md

 > The local copy of the `apim` directory will be referred to as `AM_DOCKERFILE_HOME` from this point onwards.

-##### 2. Place the chosen Open Healthcare accelerators and custom artifacts in the image build context.
+##### 2. Place the chosen Healthcare accelerators and custom artifacts in the image build context.

-- Place the chosen version of the [Open Healthcare API Manager accelerator artifact](https://github.com/wso2-enterprise/open-healthcare-apim/releases) in the `<AM_DOCKERFILE_HOME>/resources/accelerator` directory.
+- Place the chosen version of the [Healthcare API Manager accelerator artifact](https://github.com/wso2-enterprise/open-healthcare-apim/releases) in the `<AM_DOCKERFILE_HOME>/resources/accelerator` directory.

-- [Optional] Place any customer specific Open Healthcare artifacts in the `<AM_DOCKERFILE_HOME>/resources/healthcare` directory.
+- [Optional] Place any customer specific Healthcare artifacts in the `<AM_DOCKERFILE_HOME>/resources/healthcare` directory.
 The artifacts need to be placed in the aforementioned directory in such a way that, they resemble the directory structure within the product pack.